Laparotomy Exploration In Pediatric With Severe Thrombocytopenia: A Report

 Authors

-• Rudy Vitraludyono Department of Anesthesiology and Reanimation, Faculty of Medicine, Universitas Airlangga/Dr. Soetomo General Academic Hospital, Surabaya, Indonesiaology and Reanimation, Faculty of Medicine Universitas Airlangga/Dr. Soetomo Academic Hospital, Surabaya, Indonesia
+• Rudy Vitraludyono Department of Anesthesiology and Reanimation, Faculty of Medicine, Universitas Airlangga/Dr. Soetomo General Academic Hospital, Surabaya, Indonesiaology and Reanimation, Faculty of Medicine Universitas Airlangga/Dr. Soetomo Academic Hospital, Surabaya, Indonesia, Indonesia

 • Arie Utariani